 Why Study Chemistry and Biochemistry at Canisius?

-- Graduates have a 100% acceptance rate to chemistry/biochemistry Ph.D. graduate programs and over a 90% acceptance rate to medical schools (in the past 20 years)
+- Graduates have a 100% acceptance rate to chemistry/biochemistry Ph.D. graduate programs and a 90% acceptance rate to medical schools.

 - Present research results at national conferences and co-author publications in prestigious peer-reviewed journals

 - Two tracks certified by the American Chemical Society